 Reporting and Recovery

 Following Massachusetts Department of Public Health guidelines, we are happy to welcome family members for limited pre-scheduled visits with their loved ones.
 In order to protect patients, visitors, and staff, these visits must follow strict infection control protocols.
-Visits are limited to one person over 18 years old at a time.
+Visits are limited to two people at a time.
+All visitors must be 18 years or older.

-Visitors who are traveling from any state other than New York, New Jersey, Connecticut, Rhode Island, Maine, Vermont, or New Hampshire are asked to self-quarantine for 14 days prior to the visit.
-This follows the state’s guidance regarding self-quarantine for travelers, issued on July 1.
+Visitors who are traveling from any state other than those deemed to be lower-risk according to the state of Massachusetts’ COVID-19 travel order are asked to self-quarantine for 14 days prior to the visit.
+This follows the state’s guidance regarding self-quarantine for travelers, initially issued on July 1.
+Review the current list of lower-risk states.

-Also in accordance with DPH regulations, we welcome families for end of life family visits for both COVID-19 positive and negative patients.
+Also in accordance with DPH regulations, we welcome families for end of life visits with patients.
 Hebrew Rehabilitation Center clinical staff will determine when these visits are warranted, and will contact the family to coordinate a scheduled time.
 Each visit will follow a specific protocol, including the appropriate use of PPE to minimize any risk of spread for visitors, patients, and staff.
 Visits will be limited to one hour in the patient’s room and to two family members who must be over the age of 18.

 Since this crisis began, family members have received regular communications from HRC leadership and proactive calls from nurse managers.
 Staff on each floor have notified health care proxies if their loved one has been exposed to and tested for COVID-19.